gyi-n49/Govhack-2022/README.md

 ## What do we aim to do?

-Our design aims to make ACT teenagers aware of protecting the Flora and Fauna around them and promote the concept of harmonious coexistence between people and nature.
+Our design aims to stimulate ACT youth's desire to explore nature, thus making them aware of the importance of protecting the plants and animals around them.
+Ultimately promoting a future where people and nature live in harmony.

 Australia is a land that is famous for the biodiversity of both flora and fauna.
 However, some people, especially teenagers may know little concrete information about animals and plants.
 If they do not have basic knowledge of the species, it is quite hard to make them willing to have further ideas to protect the species.